Hemenghan/AD-DDLC/README.md

-# RSLAD CIFAR-10 Experiment Code
+# DDLC-RSLAD CIFAR-10 Experiment Code

 This repository provides the implementation of RSLAD and its enhanced version on the CIFAR-10 dataset.
 The primary goal is to demonstrate the effectiveness of our proposed enhancement strategy (DDLC)